pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 5    .channel("myChannel") \
 6    .message("Hello from PubNub Python SDK") \
 7    .pn_async(my_callback_function)

 ```

 ## Here now

+##### Requires Presence
+Enable Presence for your key in the Admin Portal.
+For presence event streaming, see Presence Events.

-Requires Presence (enable in Admin Portal).
-Returns current state for channels: list of UUIDs and occupancy count.
-Cache: 3 seconds.
+Returns the current state of channels: list of UUIDs subscribed and total occupancy.

-For presence events, see Presence Events.
+##### Cache
+3-second response cache time.

 ### Method(s)